inodb/ino.bio/content/blog/cbioportal/gsoc-mentor-summit-2019.md

 <blockquote>"Please give back" vs "you have the ability to help others"</blockquote>

-As well as the importance of visual aids.
+as well as the importance of visual aids.
 The GitHub checks give big red errors when contributors submit their pull request which can be discouraging for
 newcomers: